 My baby is 2 weeks old.
-He latched on perfectly and has been feeding great no problems...... until about 3/4 days ago I noticed my right breast wasn't filling up really any more.
-I still have milk there but I notice a significance in breast size and fullness now.
+He latched on perfectly and has been feeding great no problems...... until about 3/4 days ago I noticed my right breast wasn't filling up really anymore.
+I still have milk there, but I see a significance in breast size and fullness now.
 I'm switching off but stressing out at the same time.
 How can I get my milk supply back to that side again??

 Comments on (right breast wasn't filling)...

 Do not worry about your breast seeming as if it is empty, this is something that scares many moms in the beginning.
 What your body is doing now is getting accustomed to the needs of your baby.

 What you need to do is calm down firstly, then you should feed baby on the breast that "seems empty" Feed baby until baby seems not to suck anymore or becomes full, then only offer the other one.
 This will make sure that your body tells your breast to produce more because your breast is being emptied.